Kokanu/vuepress-docs/docs/reference/tense-aspect-mood.md

 $mi $le $makan **conca**.
 "I am eating."

-$ja $le $lo $wiki **conca** $minuli.
+$ja $le $lo $wiki **conca** $matin.
 "They were running fast."

 ### Currently Happening (Progressive)

 This **imperfective** aspect expresses actions or states that are incomplete and are in progress at the present moment.
-Use the words $conca and $iputu in a verb clause to indicate that the action or state is "currently ongoing":
+Use the words $conca and $kenca in a verb clause to indicate that the action or state is "currently ongoing":

-$mi $le pata conca iputu "I am currently reading"
+$mi $le pata conca kenca "I am currently reading"

 ### Starting (Inceptive/Ingressive)